frederic-perez/AmE-dictionary/data/dictionary.md

 __preserves__ _n pl_ :two: Fruit cooked with sugar to protect against decay or fermentation. _A jar of fig preserves._
 __president-elect__ _n_ :four::hammer:
 __President-elect__ _n_ :six::hammer: (also president-elect)
+__presidential bid__ _n_ A _presidential bid_ refers to a person’s attempt to become the president of a country by running for election.
+It involves a candidate putting their name forward as a contender for the highest office in the country.
 __presidential suite__ _n_
 __press box__ _n_
 __press on__